VirtusLab/besom/website/docs/constructors.md

 const s3Bucket: aws.s3.Bucket = new aws.s3.Bucket("my-bucket")
 ```

-This operation returns a resource object of type `aws.s3.Bucket` that has several fields, each of an `Output[A]` type.
+This operation returns a resource object of type `aws.s3.Bucket` that has several fields,
-[Outputs](https://www.pulumi.com/docs/concepts/inputs-outputs/) are the primary asynchronous data structure in Pulumi,
-and they signify values that will be provided by the engine later, when the resource is created
+each of an [`Output[A]`](#outputs) type.
+The values will be provided by the engine later, when the resource is created
 and its properties can be fetched.

-For all of that to happen this synchronous constructor call has to hide the complex, asynchronous machinery that
+For all of that to happen this synchronous constructor call has to **hide the complex, asynchronous machinery** that
 triggers the communication with Pulumi engine and resolves underlying `Promise`-like datatype wrapped by each Output.
-This cannot be done in a pure way and due to that resource constructors in Besom also return Outputs lifting them
+This cannot be done in a pure way and due to that **resource constructors in Besom also return Outputs** lifting them
 to become primary construct in terms of which user declares his program.

 This is very similar to the known pattern involving Scala's Future's, cats `IO` or `ZIO` where once you start